benhowell/benhowell.github.com/_drafts/hamster_wheel.md

 #### Asleep at the Wheel
+Experience forces developers to work smarter, not harder.
 Learn theory and technique, gain a deeper and fundamental knowledge.
 Get off the hamster wheel.